30 Jun Japan: Hakodate, Just Strolling

 Those rare chances we get to have a group shot of such CD cover album worthy pictures.
 And of course, we grab every chance we get.

-Needless to say, we went back to the Hakodate morning market for breakfast but we took it easy, to save our tummy for pancakes.
-We chanced upon a cafe, Saltim Bocca the night before which serves pancakes & crepes, made me excited the whole morning.
-The best thing about the cafe was not only the desserts but they had illy coffee and they allow smoking.
-Whut~… reminds me of our Europe coffee sessions which we enjoyed very much.
-I love love love the below picture anyways.
+We went back to the Hakodate morning market for breakfast because we just couldn’t resist all the fresh seafood.
+We chanced upon a cafe, Saltim Bocca the night before which served pancakes and crepes.
+Desserts made me excited the whole morning.
+The best thing about the cafe was not only the desserts but they had illy coffee.
+Reminded us of our Europe coffee sessions which we enjoyed very much.
+I love love love the below picture.
+So candid!

 After spending a good few hours chilling at the cafe and waiting for the rain to cease, we made our way to Cape Tachmachi.
 Unfortunately, the cliff area was closed.
-The rainy weather made the cliff too dangerous to visit.
-So we made our way through the narrow pavements of private houses to an edge where we could see the sea.
-Better than nothing I suppose.
+The rainy weather made the cliff too dangerous to visit so we made our way through the narrow pavements of private houses to an edge where we could see the sea.
+I guess it’s better than nothing.

-With nothing much left to explore, we had early dinner.
-Horan restaurant serves clear broth ramen.
-The restaurant looked really authentic.
+With nothing much left to explore, we had early dinner at an authentic-looking restaurant.
 According to the menu, it has been around for 66 years?
 Amazeballs!
-Then suddenly Wy & Ant went missing for quite awhile and we started getting a little worried.
+Horan restaurant serves clear broth ramen.
+Then suddenly Wy & Ant went missing for quite a while and we started getting a little worried.
 But they came back with flowers to surprise us (Eileen & myself) for Valentine’s day.
 How sweet of them!

 Not to be a wet blanket though but I told Wy if she bought me Gudetama egg toys, I would have been even happier lol.
 Not so much of a romantic person eh.